-Sprayglide« fastens with commercial grade Velcro and allows the user to adjust the spray height for the ideal setting relative to their physical height, the pressure washer's PSI, and spray wand length.
-The spray can be pointed safely away from the user, and the spray distance from surface can be easily adjusted as needed.
+SprayglideŽ fastens with commercial-grade Velcro and allows the user to adjust the spray height for the ideal setting relative to their physical height, the pressure washer's PSI, and spray wand length.
+The spray can be pointed safely away from the user, and the spray distance from the surface can be easily adjusted as needed.

-2. Make sure temperatures are between 50 and 90 degrees Fahrenheit, and do not apply if other conditions - including rain or high winds - are expected within the next day or two.
+- Make sure temperatures are between 50 and 90 degrees Fahrenheit and do not apply if other conditions - including rain or high winds - are expected within the next day or two.

-4. Pour four gallons of stain into a five-gallon pail, mixing thoroughly with a long paddle.
-Then pour some of the stain into a smaller pail for your brush work on the railings and benches, and use the larger pail for your roller on the deck floor.
+- Pour four gallons of stain into a five-gallon pail, mixing thoroughly with a long paddle.
+Then pour some of the stain into a smaller pail for your brushwork on the railings and benches, and use the larger pail for your roller on the deck floor.

 - Liberally apply the stain to the point of saturation.
 All exposed ends should be coated several times until all pores are saturated.